wrightdylan/advent-of-code-2022/README.md

 1. Some days I just don't have the time :hourglass:.
 1. Day 15b could have been completed on time, but I really didn't want to brute force this but instead look for a more elegant solution.
 I've figured one out, but I will have to come back to that another time since Day 16 has been released.
 1. Day 18 was such a beautiful day, the first time this month.
 It seemed like a real waste not to go out all day.
+1. Week three is getting hard.
+It's reassuring to know devs with decades of exerience have found week 2 hard.
+I can say that I have learned a lot so far, and reading discussions I have also come away with a couple good book recommendations for algorithms, and other concepts such as dynamic programming.